DijiOfficial/Diji-Engine/README.md

 ## <ins>Improvements & todos</ins>

-If you’ve gotten this far, you’ve seen the [**SFML Engine**](https://github.com/DijiOfficial/SFML-Engine) mentionned a couple of times.
+If you’ve gotten this far, you’ve seen the [**SFML Engine**](https://github.com/DijiOfficial/SFML-Engine) mentioned a couple of times.
 That engine is an upgraded version building on top of this one's framework, with many improvements made to the engine itself as well as more modernized code.
 So if you haven't already I invite to go over the the [**SFML Engine GitHub Page**](https://github.com/DijiOfficial/SFML-Engine) to find out about the improved version of the engine!

 With all of that said, let's get into the example usage of this engine.